 The crunchy shrimp potato crackers

 Rice vermicelli is usually bought at the market or supermarket.
 It has to be freshly made to make the dish look appealing.
 About the main star, because there are two types of grilled pork, two parts of pork meat are used, which are the belly and shoulder.
 The belly is cut into thin slices while the shoulder is ground into a smooth paste.
 They are both marinated in oyster sauce, sugar, fish sauce, lemongrass (optional), chopped shallot, minced garlic, red chili, black pepper, broth mix, and liquid caramel.
-When the meat is marinated well, it is grilled on charcoal fire until it turns into golden brown color.
+When the meat is marinated well, it is grilled on a charcoal fire until it turns into golden brown color.

-The special broth is a combination of savory fish sauce, sour green papaya and vinegar, sweetness from sugar and vegetables, and crunchy texture of green papaya and carrot.
-The green papaya and carrot are peeled, washed, cut into thin slices, then soaked in cold water to create brittle texture, and finally put in a mixture of fish sauce, lemon, sugar, vinegar, and chili.
+The special broth is a combination of savory fish sauce, sour green papaya and vinegar, sweetness from sugar and vegetables, and the crunchy texture of green papaya and carrot.
+The green papaya and carrot are peeled, washed, cut into thin slices, then soaked in cold water to create a brittle texture, and finally put in a mixture of fish sauce, lemon, sugar, vinegar, and chili.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 Thanks to its delicious flavor, Bun cha has made its long way to Ho Chi Minh City.
-The recipe in Ho Chi Minh City might be a little different from Bun Cha in Hanoi since the taste of Vietnam food change from North to South, and the chefs may need to adjust the recipe to meet the need of the locals.
+The recipe in Ho Chi Minh City might be a little different from Bun Cha in Hanoi since the taste of Vietnam food changes from North to South, and the chefs may need to adjust the recipe to meet the need of the locals.
 In fact, Bun cha Hanoi in Ho Chi Minh City could be sweeter, and its price could also be higher.
 However, a few restaurants offer two choices for two cooking styles, and you can make your own decision.

-Bun cha is serving in both restaurants or local food stalls on the pavement, therefore, you can easily bump into one while getting around.
+Bun cha is served in both restaurants or local food stalls on the pavement, therefore, you can easily bump into one while getting around.
 However, below is three selected restaurants that would offer you a perfect taste of Bun cha in Ho Chi Minh City.

 Address: this restaurant has three branches, located in: